adishatic/sqm-mc-woocommerce/README.txt

 - If you have a large number of plugins being used, you may need to bump up your memory limit on your server (1GB for example) to accommodate the initial sync.

 = My question is not listed =
-If you are unable to sync or connect with Squalomail, you can open a ticket on our [Github plugin page](https://github.com/mailchimp/mc-woocommerce/issues).
+If you are unable to sync or connect with SqualoMail, you can open a ticket on our [Github plugin page](https://github.com/mailchimp/mc-woocommerce/issues).
 Please provide the version of the plugin and PHP you're using, any fatal errors in the WooCommerce logs (WooCommerce -> Status -> Logs) you're seeing, along with relevant information to the problem you're experiencing.

 == Changelog ==
 = 2.4.7 =